 Each year, we present two awards in recognition of outstanding graduate student research.
 The Daniel G. Hill Prize for Best Graduate Paper in Sociology recognizes the best published paper in any field of sociology written by a sociology graduate student who is a resident of Ontario.
 The Dennis Magill Canada Research Award honours the best dissertation or published paper about Canadian society by a PhD student enrolled in our program.
 Many of our students also receive awards for their work from the Canadian Sociological Association.
 See more information about awards.

 Working as a Teaching Assistant provides valuable experience and training for developing skills in pedagogy.
 As part of the funding package, all graduate students work as teaching assistants.
-Support for developing as a teacher are available at the University of Toronto through the Teaching Assistant Training Program.
+Support for developing as a teacher is available at the University of Toronto through the Teaching Assistant Training Program.
 We also offer a Teaching Sociology non-credit course for our advanced graduate students to enhance their development as Sociology instructors.

 After working for several terms as a Teaching Assistant, many of our senior PhD students will design and teach one or more courses in their own area of specialty.